 The mitochondria, tiny organelles within the cell, metabolize or breakdown the glucose into usable energy.
 When glucose fails to enter the cells, it builds up in the blood stream and causes the concentration of sugar in the blood to increase.

 Without proper control of sugar levels in the blood, common symptoms occur and should not be ignored.
 As soon as you notice these warning signs, plan a visit to your doctor to get your blood sugar checked.
-Here is a list of the common symptoms to look out for:
+Here is a list of the common symptoms of type 2 diabetes to look out for:

 Raised sugar levels in the bloodstream draw water out from the cells.
 The water helps to lower the concentration of sugar in the blood.
 The excess water is eliminated from the body through urination.